pattonsgirl/CEG2410/Assignments/Reports/Personal-Backups.md

 3. Describe what you are *currently* doing for backups.

 4. Describe your backup *resolution* (plan to implement) to meet 3-2-1 backup "rule" standards.

+Submit the link to your report to theDropbox on GitHub.